Get in Touch

 • DataStax OpsCenter

-• Diagnosting Cassandra performance issues
+• Diagnosing Cassandra performance issues

-• Investigating a node crash
+• Investigating node crashes

-• Understanding data repair, deletion and replication
+• Understanding data repair, deletion, and replication

-• Other troubleshooting tools and tips
+• Additional troubleshooting tools and tips

-• Cassandra best practices (compaction, garbage collection,)
+• Cassandra best practices (compaction, garbage collection)

 • Section 9: Bonus Lab (time permitting)